PROFESSIONAL LEARNING

 5. Student work folders

 Sending student work folders home each week allows teachers and family members to communicate on an ongoing basis.
-These folders are a valuable tool and can include information about not only grades and performance but also classroom behavior.
+These folders are a valuable tool and can include information about grades as well as classroom behavior.
 Teachers can also share positive feedback, providing encouragement for each individual student.

-Family members can use these work folders as a way to review and stay involved in their child’s progress, helping to reinforce what’s happening in the classroom.
+Family members can use these work folders as a way to review their child’s progress, helping to reinforce what’s happening in the classroom.
 As an organizational tool, folders clearly outline the expectations for everyone.

 6. Classroom newsletters